pilcrowonpaper/arctic/docs/main.md

 # Arctic documentation

 Arctic is an OAuth 2.0 library for JavaScript/TypeScript that supports numerous providers.
-It runs on any runtime, including Node.js, Bun, Deno, and Cloudflare Workers.
+It runs on any runtime, including Node.js, Bun, Deno, and Cloudflare Workers.G

 ## Installation